drshahizan/AI-Innovation/assignment/ass3/Suzuki Group/readme.md

 These case studies showcase the practical application of AI tools in the context of Magister Inovasi Regional, providing students with valuable resources for paper discovery and research collaboration.

 ## Team Collaboration
 🚀 Form project teams comprising a minimum of two and a maximum of three students.
 Teamwork is essential for this assignment.
-Please complete the Google Sheets page with your group information [**here**](https://docs.google.com/spreadsheets/d/1tAnUHQd5M5c7zkO8qUQbfIthm5echltQCH52H2UBGr4/edit#gid=2105041612).
+Please complete the Google Sheets page with your group information.
 Please update your group information:

 | No |   Nama          |      NPM       |
 |----|-----------------|----------------|